storm119/Tilix-Themes/README.md

 # Terminix-Themes

-Coming soon.....Huge collections of ported themes for use with Terminix terminal and 1 theme originally created by me.
+Coming soon.....Huge collections of themes ported to use with [Terminix](https://github.com/gnunn1/terminix) terminal and 1 theme originally created by me.